LMPX Investor Update: Robbins LLP Reminds Shareholders of Lead Plaintiff Deadline in Class Action Against LMP Automotive Holdings, Inc. (LMPX)

-SAN DIEGO, June 11, 2022 (GLOBE NEWSWIRE) -- The Class: Shareholder rights law firm Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired LMP Automotive Holdings, Inc. ( LMPX) securities between June 29, 2021 and May 19, 2022.
+The Class: Shareholder rights law firm Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired LMP Automotive Holdings, Inc. (NASDAQ: LMPX) securities between June 29, 2021 and May 19, 2022.
 The complaint alleges violations of the Securities Exchange Act of 1934.
 LMP, through its subsidiaries, offers customers the ability to buy, sell, rent and subscribe for, and obtain financing for automobiles online and in person.

 If you would like more information about LMP Automotive Holdings, Inc.'s misconduct, click here.

-What is this Case About: LMP Automotive Holdings, Inc. (LMPX, Financial) Has Material Weaknesses in Internal Control Over Financial Reporting
+What is this Case About: LMP Automotive Holdings, Inc. (LMPX) Has Material Weaknesses in Internal Control Over Financial Reporting

 According to the complaint, during the class period, defendants failed to disclose that there were material weaknesses in LMP's internal control over financial reporting.
 Specifically, the Company engaged in the improper identification and elimination of intercompany transactions, used incorrect estimates for chargeback reserves for finance and insurance products, and misclassified certain items in its financial statements, which impacted balance sheet and income statement financial statement captions.
 As a result of the foregoing, LMP overstated its revenue and would have to restate certain of its previously issued financial statements and results.